charliecalvert/CloudNotes/Prog272/Prog272Midterm2018.md

 ## Turn it in

+When you turn in the Midterm, say specifically which server or servers I should run when I run your client.
+Say specifically which server you client depends on.
+Reference the server by Folder name.

 Make sure all your tests pass and that ESLint is clean.
 I will not grade any assignments that do not include **node_modules** in your **.gitignore** file.